Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### Error Message

 We added the custom error message to the intraday chart, having it enter from the right on no data.
-Additionally, when there is an error, it transitions the intraday line so it goes from the previous value to 0 for a smooth error transiton.
+Additionally, when there is an error, it transitions the intraday line so it goes from the previous value to 0 for a smooth error transition.

 <center>
 <img src="./screenshots/intraday-chart/intraday-error-msg.png" style="width: 100%; height: auto;" />